rogeredthat/gokulkrishh.github.io/_posts/2017-02-01-how-to-setup-webpack-2.md

 }
 ```

-After `loaders`, final steps are setting up sourcemaps and env for webpack.
+After `loaders`, final steps are setting `environment` and `sourcemaps` for webpack.

 #### Step 7 - Setup Dev & Prod Environment

-In `package.json` file, lets add scripts to run our dev server and build with env.
+In `package.json` file, lets add scripts to run our dev server and production.

 ```json
 "scripts": {